jfo/blog/source/drafts/rust.md

 fn write_header<T:Write>(seconds: u32, mut handle: T) {
 ```

-A generic needs to guarantee some trait or interface, that's
+A generic needs to guarantee some trait or interface, that's the `<T:Write>`
+part of the function declaration.

 ```rust
 let duration = 1;